Viki-coding/ADHD-Self-Assessment/README.md

 This program is not an accurate diagnostic tool.
 In this educational coding project I have only used the first 6 questions on the questionnaire which can tell the patient has symptoms that are highly consistent with ADHD and require further investigation.
 In the full questionnaire it is advised to answer a further 12 questions, but I felt that was too many for this particular project.

 <h2>Legal & Ethical Compliance</h2>
 This project is for educational coding purposes only.
 It is not a formal diagnostic tool for ADHD.
-This information also displayed on welcome screen when project first launches.
+This information is also displayed on welcome screen when project first launches.